sychan/kb_sdk_docs/source/tutorial/initialize.rst

 .. code-block:: bash

-    $ kb-sdk init --language python --user <your_kbase_user_name> <user_name>ContigFilter
+    $ kb-sdk init --language python --user <your_kbase_user_name> <user_name>HelloWorld

-We're using ``<user_name>`` in the module name in this example to make sure that your module has a unique name.
+This creates a directory called ``<user_name>HelloWord`` in your current directory.
+The directory has all of the components needed to start creating apps and is basically a clean slate.
+Because this example is used in training and is tried by many users, the ``<user_name>`` is added to make sure that your module has a unique name.
 However, you would not usually put your own username in the module name, and instead name it something like ``ContigFilter``.

-You must always include the ``-u`` option with your username to set yourself as the module owner.
+You must always include the ``-u`` or ``-user`` option with your username to set yourself as the module owner.

 You can set your programming langauge to any of Python, Perl, or Java; for this tutorial, we're using Python.